LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-16-rendering-abstraction-dev-diary-4.md

 }
 {% endhighlight %}

-Finally, each solar body had configurable properties exposed to the reflection system to more accurately simulate the appearence, orientation, and astrological movement of each.
+Finally, each solar body had configurable properties exposed to the reflection system to more accurately simulate the appearance, orientation, and astrological movement of each.

 {% highlight json linenos %}
 "Earth": {